canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap/create-your-first-snap.md

 positive
 : **NOTE:**
     * If the `snap` command is not available, install the `snapd` package via APT.
+    * The `--classic` switch enables the installation of a snap that uses *classic confinement*.
+We discuss snap security confinement in the following section.

 We're all set.
 Let's get cracking and build our first snap!

 ## Building a snap is easy